cjchika/cjchika/README.md

 - 🤝🏻 Passionate about bridging the gap between design and development and also looking forward to contributing to **Open Source Projects**.

-- 🌎 Presently seeking frontend developer roles with a web development that will boost my career progression..
+- 🌎 Presently seeking frontend developer roles with a web development that will boost my career progression.

 - 💬 Let's talk [8pluscreative@gmail.com](mailto:8pluscreative@gmail.com")